12yanogden/go-clipboard/README.md

 # clipboard

-Helper functions for using the clipboard
+Helper functions for using the clipboard.